Disney tops Comcast with $71.3 billion deal for Fox

 "The acquisition of 21st Century Fox will bring significant financial value to the shareholders of both companies, and after six months of integration planning we're even more enthusiastic and confident in the strategic fit of the assets and the talent at Fox," said Disney Chairman and CEO Robert A. Iger in a press release.

 Disney's higher bid keeps the dream of a massive Marvel crossover alive.
-Disney, which owns the film rights to the Avengers, could unify the comic-book universe by bringing in-house Fox's rights to the X-Men and Fantastic Four.
+Disney, which owns the film rights to the Avengers, could unify the comic book universe by bringing in-house Fox's rights to the X-Men and the Fantastic Four.

 Discuss: Disney tops Comcast with $71.3 billion deal for Fox